chartingshow/documentation/blog/binance-leaderboard.md

 To be listed on the Binance Leaderboard, a trader must meet certain strict performance criteria.

-First and foremost, he needs to **manage risk rigorously** and minimize potential losses.
+First and foremost, they needs to **manage risk rigorously** and minimize potential losses.
 This means respecting stop-loss levels and not risking more than 1-2% of your capital on a single trade.

 Secondly, a trader must maintain a **high level of performance consistency**.
-It must be able to generate earnings consistently over an extended period.
+They must be able to generate earnings consistently over an extended period.
 This is rather than having one-off peaks in performance followed by major losses.

 Finally, a trader must have a low level of **maxdrawdown**.
 In other words, a maximum cumulative loss in relation to the initial capital.
 This shows that the trader has an effective risk management strategy and can avoid major losses.